 Armin: We have an ensemble of castles, four elements built in different periods.
 We start here in the Middle Ages with Ehrenberg, we have a Gothic element in the valley, we have a Baroque castle, and we have a brand-new fortification system of the 18th century.

 We’re visiting two castles of the ensemble — the 13th-century Ehrenberg and, higher on the right, the 17th-century Schlosskopf.

-Armin: This is a very strategic place because it lies on the two-thousand-year-old via Claudia Augusta.
+Armin: This is a very strategic place because it lies on the 2,000-year-old Via Claudia Augusta.
 This is a route through the Alps, which connected Venezia, Italy with Germany.
 And this route was in the Middle Ages very important because it transported salt — the white gold.
-Anyone who controlled the passes controlled the trade.
-Though in the Middle Ages, they had to find the perfect hilltop to build the castle.
+Anyone who controlled the castles controlled the trade.
+Though in the Middle Age, they had to find the perfect hilltop to build the castle.

 Armin: Well, Rick, two years ago, nobody in this town knew, or only a few people knew, that there was a fortification on top of the hill.
 Two years ago you couldn’t see anything.
 It was covered with trees.